 From Fisher & Paykel Healthcare’s famed ‘preserving-jar’ humidifier prototype, to Colin Murdoch’s invention of the disposable syringe, NZ has an impressive heritage when it comes to healthtech innovation.

 Today, healthtech firms rank among some of NZ's most globally successful businesses and NZ's healthtech sector shows impressive growth potential.

-In 2019, healthtech firms accounted for 11% of our top 200 technology businesses in 2019.
-In the 2020-21 financial year, healthtech firms generated an estimated $2.85 billion in revenue, demonstrating a seven-year compound annual growth rate of 9.1%.
+Healthtech firms accounted for 11% of our top 200 technology businesses in 2019.
+In the 2020-21 financial year, healthtech firms generated an estimated $2.85 billion in revenue, demonstrating a seven-year compound annual growth rate of 13%.

 Healthtech innovators, however, face some unique challenges on the path to commercialisation.
 These include stringent regulatory and clinical trial requirements, higher capital needs and longer commercialisation pathways.